0zero/disaster_response/README.md

 | n_estimators   | 150   |

 This model achieved a relatively high degree of accuracy (usually above 90%) for most message classes/labels.
-However, this accuracy is misleading as it was often the case where the test dataset had few and even no samples for particular labels.
+However, this accuracy is misleading as it was often the case where the test dataset had few or even no samples for particular labels.

 ### Considerations, concerns, and improvements
+The biggest concern I have with this model is the actual split of the data used for training and testing of our model.
+I've used _sk-learns_ `train_test_split` in order to create training and test datasets but this cannot guarantee that we obtain a balanced representation of each label in our training and test sets.
+And, the obtained imbalance is evident in our evaluation metrics and the inaccurate predictions obtained in the web app.

+In order for this model to provide any value it must use a balanced training set.
+So for my first improvement I'd be interested in looking at the multi-label classification library [scikit-multilearn](http://scikit.ml/) which is specifically designed for such problems.

 ## Using the model